-All aboard the Karma Kettuvaloms
+All aboard the Karma Houseboats

 At Karma Kerala we are simply Kettuvalom Krazy

 The classic houseboat cruise features an overnight stay aboard and, starting from Alappuzha or Kumarakom at the southern tip of Vembanad, navigates through the rice paddies and canals that run south towards Kollam.
-This area of Kerala has few roads and is serviced by waterborne taxis and buses that putter and chug their way round the villages and settlements that cling to the edge of emerald green paddy fields.
+This area of Kerala has few roads and is serviced by waterborne taxis and buses that putter and chug their way round the villages and settlements that cling to the edge of emerald green paddy field blocs.

 Although life in these villages has changed a great deal in the past twenty years, there is still something timeless about the way people carry on their business in their narrow houses facing the waterfront.
-It is still common to see using the canal waters as hair salon, dishwasher and bath.
+It is still common to see locals using the canal waters as hair salon, dishwasher and bath.
 The slap, slap, slap of clothes being washed and pummeled against stone is common.
 The cry of the fish seller paddling along canals announcing his wares is as common as the cry of the birds.
-Old men stil sit beside the canals engaged in customary fierce Kerala political debate.
+Old men still sit beside the canals engaged in the customary fierce Kerala political debate.

-Our Houseboat Cruises
+Our Kerala Houseboat Cruises

 We offer a range of different cruises to suit different visitors.
 We can arrange anything from a simple day cruise through to longer overnight cruises.
 Our boats range from romantic single cabin traditional Kerala houseboats through to larger group boats with up to 6 cabins that can sleep 12 adults.
 Generally, our cruises start from Alappuzha or Kumarakom, but we can also start from Kollam in the far south or in north Kerala.